sejgit/udi-hunterdouglas-pg3/README.md

 * sequentially update all shades, scenes once per longPoll
 * ACTION: each node checks once per shortPoll;updates then removes itself from array

+### scene-add **new for v1.13.0**

+* triggered when scene is added (if scene is modified see scene-add under scene)
+* TODO should there be a scene-delete/remove or shade-add/delete/remove?
+NOT OBSERVED/TESTED YET
+* ACTION:
+  * G3 if scene does NOT exist, run Discover

 ## Events: scene

 ### scene-activated